Experienced Las Vegas High Net Worth Divorce Lawyers

 Attorneys for High Income & Net Worth Divorces

 If your divorce involves a high income or assets, talk with an experienced attorney.
-From the division of assets through alimony determinations, an experienced Las Vegas high net divorce attorney can help you preserve the wealth you have earned.
+From the division of assets through alimony determinations, an experienced Las Vegas high net worth divorce attorney can help you preserve the wealth you have earned.
 These cases require a higher level of attention.

 We represent clients in complex divorce cases throughout Clark County including Las Vegas, Henderson, and North Las Vegas.